 9) Potentially less ongoing taxes and fees.
 Holding property requires paying property taxes usually equal to 1-3% of the value of the property each year.
 Then there’s maintenance costs, insurance costs, and property management costs.
-You can build your own portfolio of individual stocks and bonds for just $5 a trade.
-Or you can have a digital wealth advisor like Wealthfront build and maintain your investment portfolio for just 0.25% a year in assets under management after the first $15,000.
+You can build your own portfolio of individual stocks and bonds for just ~$5 a trade.
+Or you can have a digital wealth advisor like Empower build and maintain your investment portfolio for just 0.25% a year.

 Characteristics Most Suitable For RE Or Stocks

-* Believe wealth is made up of real assets not paper.
+- Believe wealth is made up of real assets not paper funny money.

 The Key Is To Invest For The Long Term